 Golden Blonde Balayage with Dark Roots

-We’re in love with the dimension at the roots and that solid honey ends.
-This hair painting on this golden blonde balayage ombre hair color couldn’t be more fabulous if not on flat-ironed hair.
+We’re in love with the dimension at the roots and the solid honey ends.
+This hair painting on this golden blonde balayage hair color couldn’t be more fabulous if not on flat-ironed hair.

 Warm Blonde Balayage on Fine Hair